 - Expanding and diversifying.

 Other forms of eligibility requirements include geographical location and the size of your business.
 State and city grants are available only to small businesses located within the state or city offering the grant.
-In addition, many grants are available to small to medium business within a certain revenue range.
+In addition, many grants are available to small to medium business within a certain range of annual turnover.

 Types of grants for small business

-Small business grants come in nine broad categories and it’s likely that you will be able to find one that applies to your business situation.
+These types of grants come in nine broad categories.
+It’s likely that you will be able to find one that applies to your business situation.

 Small business grants for new and expanding businesses

 If you are starting a small business, there are few small business grants that provide financial assistance.
 However, a small business seeking to grow can find a range of options available, including interest-free and low-interest loans and mentoring.
 Assistance programs cover a wide range of industries – from farming and fishing to high-tech and aerospace.
 There is a range of grants available, with many focused on boosting research and development.

 Small business grants to increase competitiveness and productivity

 These tend to be offered by the Commonwealth Government which aims to boost competitiveness and productivity among Australian businesses.
 The flagship grant in this area is the Entrepreneurs Programme.
-It is part of the Australian Government’s National Innovation and Science Agenda and provides practical support for businesses, such as:
+It’s part of the Australian Government’s National Innovation and Science Agenda and provides practical support for businesses, such as: